 How a Job Club Can Help You Get Hired

 A job club, also known as a job search club or a networking club, is a formal or informal group of job seekers.
-The purpose of a job club is to assist with a job hunt and to give and get job search support and advice.
+No matter what you call it, the club's purpose is to assist with a job hunt.
+If you're a member, you'll both give and get job search support and advice.

 Members might share resumes and cover letters, conduct mock interviews, recommend job leads, and offer general encouragement and advice about the job search.

 What Are the Benefits of a Job Club?

 The most obvious benefit of a job club is that it provides you a space to get advice on your job search.

 Members can give you feedback on resumes and cover letters, help prepare you for interviews, and more.
 If it's been a while since you last applied for a job, getting insight into newer technology (like how to leverage social media in a job search) can be really valuable.

 Many job clubs set weekly deadlines for members to complete elements of the job search, which holds job seekers accountable.
 Knowing that you have a weekly meeting on your calendar, and will likely be asked about your progress, could be just the nudge you need to finally send out that cover letter or make that informational interview date.

 Another benefit of a job club is that it provides an informal place for networking.
 Not only will meeting with group regularly help you encounter new people, but club members can introduce each other to potential employers.
 Members can also point out job openings they think might be a good fit for other members.

 As well, job clubs provide support during what can be a stressful time.
 Job searching can be overwhelming, lonely, and isolating.
 That's especially true if you were fired or laid off, and went from being around a big group of colleagues every day to being alone in your home.
 Meeting with people going through a similar experience can provide much-needed encouragement.